MiladAfsari/ContactManager/README.md

 Do not forget to change  ConnectionStrings in the appsettings.json file for each microservice.
 Each microservice has it,s own configuration, classes, files and has its own docker file.

-To  create docker image file frim Docker file in the directory that has .sln file type:
+To  create docker image file frim Docker file in the directory that has .sln file use following commands:
 ```
 docker build -f SocialMedia\Dockerfile -t contact_service_image
 docker build -f Contact\Dockerfile -t socialmedia_service_image
 ```
-to run your containers type :
+to run your containers use following commands:
 ```
 docker run --rm -it -p 5000:80 contact_service_image:latest
 docker run --rm -it -p 5001:80 socialmedia_service_image:latest